Subtle Strategies for Modeling Kindness to Toddlers

 5. Keep a Visible Kindness Reminder

-If you’re using a kindness chart (👋 hello, upcoming Letter & Line product!), keep it somewhere your child can see and access easily.
+If you’re using a kindness chart, keep it somewhere your child can see and access easily.
 Use it to highlight the small stuff: “You used polite words at breakfast!”
 “You were patient during clean-up!”
 Visual tools reinforce the idea that kindness is part of daily life, not just a transactional please and thank you.

 Charts not your thing?
 Give them a sticker badge right on their shirt when they do something outstanding.
 Toddlers love an all-day visual reminder of what they've done right, and this tactic focuses on praise, rather than scolding.